MonetDB/pymonetdb/README.rst

 Running the test suite
 ======================

-Install python-nose and run nosetests in the root.
+Install tox and run tox in the root.

 You can control the testing behavior using environment variables::